"Az a sportoló fiatal, amelyik a híd alatt úszik."

-Translation:The athlete who is swimming under the bridge is young.
+Translation:The athlete that is swimming under the bridge is young.

 We really need a grammar point on all the aki(k)/ami(k)/amely(ek)/amelyik/etc. and clauses, and that sentences follow similar patterns OR accept all valid answers.
 At the moment this module is more about trying to remember each sentence, in terms of pronouns & structure, rather than learning the language.